johnjackoleary/cfi-commonplace-book/Lesson Plans/Emergency Pilot/~ Emergency Pilot Outline.md

 All done from right seat
 Goal is learn to land in emergency, but also learn more what is going on flying with partner for more enjoyable flights.
-Can also help with workload in high workload portions
+Can also help with workload in high workload portions. https://www.aopa.org/training-and-safety/online-learning/safety-spotlights/pinch-hitter https://www.aopa.org/-/media/files/aopa/home/pilot-resources/asi/safety-syllabi/pinchhitter.pdf
-https://www.aopa.org/training-and-safety/online-learning/safety-spotlights/pinch-hitter
-https://www.aopa.org/-/media/files/aopa/home/pilot-resources/asi/safety-syllabi/pinchhitter.pdf